What to Expect in Worship

 - A time for lifting up the joys and concerns of the congregation

 - A sermon given by a professional minister, a guest speaker, or a member of the congregation

 - An offering, collecting financial donations for the congregation or for justice work in the community.

 What Happens After the Service?

 Our gathering time continues after the service with refreshments and conversation in the Sanctuary.
 Parents are asked to pick up their children ages 7 and under immediately after the service and allow them to enjoy our social time as well.
 On pleasant days, our deck and playground provide a wonderful way to enjoy our time together.
-This time after the service is also when some of our ministry teams meet to plan and deepen connections, and sometimes other programs are offered on Sunday afternoons.
+This time after the service is also when some of our ministry teams meet to plan and deepen connections, and other programs are offered on most Sunday afternoons.